Architecture in the Fractured City

 Book about urban recovery and European examples

-Cities get fractured and recover.
+Is is an ongoing and natural phenomenon that cities get fractured and recover.
 In his book Architectuur in de Kapotte Stad (Architecture in the Fractured City/ Architektur in der kaputte Stadt), Hans van der Heijden investigated the design methods of European architects intervening in such fractured cities and how they negotiated the history of the place with project’s stakeholders.
 The accurate task definition within these negotiations proved to be a distinctive factor of the architectural success.

 For his research HvdH developped an analytic matrix, KODE, making possible a brief description and comparison of urban intervenstions.
 Important is the matrix is historic appreciation of the design task within the dynamics of social processes which are intrinsically linked to urban renewal projects.
 KODE has been introduced in HvdHA’s design practice, most notably in projecs such as the urban renewal project Kloosterbuuren in The Hague.
 Architectuur in de Kapotte Stad may thus be read as a handbook for everyday practice.
 It relates critically to the image-oriented architecture of this time.
 It is a plea for the historic city of tomorrow, a city in which the present and the past are put in a reciprocal, vital relation.